Clinical Hub Webinars

 Building on last month's sit-to-stand webinar, as an individual’s ability to mobilize decreases and the need for assistance increases, toileting may become more challenging, and one might be left wondering what are the options?
 For individuals who require greater than the minimum to moderate assistance, a passive lift and sling might be an effective solution for the promotion of toileting.
 This webinar will focus on factors to consider when toileting with various slings and provide some guidelines to help set staff and end-users up for success.

 Let’s take a moment to think about how we move from sitting to standing up.
 What may seem like a simple task; getting out of bed in the morning, off the toilet or out of a vehicle, is in fact a complex skill.
 The ability to move independently from sit to stand allows us to connect easily with our surroundings and the people in our lives.
 As an individual’s ability to stand up decreases the need for caregiver assistance may increase.
 Some individuals may require supervision with moving from sit to stand, while others may require greater assistance which leads us to this session.
 The aim for this webinar is to explore sit to stand solutions for individuals with varying needs to be able to move safely and to optimize their abilities as we strive to make everyday life easier.

 Wednesday, February 23 @ 2:00pm EST

-With over 25 years of experience as a Registered Physiotherapist in the Province of Ontario, Sofia Ianni-Palarchio is currently the National Clinical Educator with Handicare.
-Sofia has been providing clinical education, training, and resources to health care providers across Canada by leveraging her hands on clinical experience, knowledge of safe client handling and mobility solutions, and sharing lessons learned from colleague’s coast to coast to ensure caregivers and those we care for remain safe.
+Leveraging her hands-on clinical experience and adept knowledge of safe patient handling and mobility solutions, Amber has been providing clinical education, training, and resources to health care providers across Canada - sharing lessons learned from colleagues coast to coast to ensure caregivers and those we care for remain safe.